aboorde/ghin-stats/documentation/03-development/create_auth_users_guide.md

 1. **Temporary Passwords**: Always use secure temporary passwords and require users to change them on first login
 2. **Email Verification**: Consider sending welcome emails with password reset links
-3. **GHIN Verification**: You may want to verify GHIN numbers before creating accounts
+3. **Player Verification**: You may want to verify player IDs before creating accounts
 4. **Data Privacy**: Ensure you have permission to create accounts for these golfers

 ## Troubleshooting